← Back to Yoce

 1. Who we are and how to reach us

-Yoce Ltd. is the “operator” under COPPA and the “data controller” under GDPR.
+Norton Brook (HK) Limited is the “operator” under COPPA and the “data controller” under the UK/EU GDPR and the Hong Kong PDPO.
 Our contact details:

-- Postal: Yoce Ltd., England & Wales (registered office address available on request — write to privacy@yoce.com)
+• Postal: Norton Brook (HK) Limited (registered office address available on request — write to support@yoce.com)

 For COPPA verifiable parental consent specifically, see Section 4.